MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/query/queryinstance-getfilter-method.md

 ---
 title: "Query.GetFilter Method"
-description: "Returns the filters that are set on the field of a specified column in the query.
-The following code shows the syntax of the GETFILTER method.
-Query is a variable of the Query data type that specifies the query object." ms.author: solsen ms.custom: na ms.date: 05/31/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na
+description: "Returns the filters that are set on the field of a specified column in the query." ms.author: solsen ms.custom: na ms.date: 06/23/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na